Completely updated with new format and content on June 26th, 2020.

 - Primary: Your highest earners / highest potential campaigns

-By splitting up your campaigns in three levels of priority you can assign specific optimization frequencies to each, which will allow you to get the most out of your time.
+By splitting up your campaigns into three levels of priority, you can assign specific optimization frequencies to each, which will allow you to get the most out of your time.

 Google Ads Optimization Frequency and Statistical Significance